-• formation of science of a new type - mathematically-based science that lead to a radical increase in the innovation production;
+• formation of science of a new type - mathematically-based science that lead to a radical increase in productive innovations;

-• formation of developed market systems that laid basis for the industrial revolution;
+• formation of developed market systems that laid the basis for the industrial revolution;

-• invention of computer technologies, etc.
+• invention of computer technologies.

-Each of those aromorphoses had a number of various (and frequently very evolutionary important) consequences that generally contributed to the increase in the potential of respective societies as regards carrying capacity of their territories, stability of their systems and so on.
+Each of those aromorphoses had a number of various (and frequently very evolutionary important) consequences that generally contributed to the increase in the potential of respective societies as regards carrying capacity of their territories and stability of their systems.

 There are some important similarities between the evolutionary algorithms of biological and social aromorphoses.
-Thus, it has been noticed that the basis of aromorphosis 'is usually formed by some particular evolutionary change that... creates significant advantages for an organism, puts it in favorite conditions for reproduction, multiplies its numbers and its variability..., thus accelerating the speed of its further evolution.
-In those favorable conditions, the total restructurization of the whole organization takes place afterwards' (Shmal'gauzen 1969: 410; see also Severtsov A. S. 1987: 64-76).
-And then, in course of adaptive radiation those changes in organization diffuse more or less widely (frequently with significant variations).
+Thus, it has been noticed that the basis of aromorphosis is usually formed by some partial evolutionary change that... creates significant advantages for an organism, puts it in favorite conditions for reproduction, multiplies its numbers and its changeability..., thus accelerating the speed of its further evolution.
+In those favorable conditions, the total restructurization of the whole organization takes place afterwards (Shmal'gauzen 1969: 410; see also Severtsov A. S. 1987: 64-76).

+And then, in the course of adaptive radiation those changes in organization diffuse more or less widely (frequently with significant variations).

 A similar pattern is observed within social macroevolution.
-Take, e.g., the invention of iron metallurgy.
-As is well known, the iron production was practiced sporadically already in the 3rd millennium BCE; however, the regular production of low-grade steel actually began in the mid 2nd millennium BCE somewhere in Asia Minor (see, e.g., Chubarov 1991: 109) within the Hittite Kingdom that guarded its monopoly.
+An example is the invention of iron metallurgy.
+As is well known, the iron production was practiced sporadically already in the 3rd millennium BCE; however, the regular production of low-grade steel actually began in the mid 2nd millennium BCE somewhere in Asia Minor (see e.g., Chubarov 1991: 109) within the Hittite kingdom that guarded its monopoly.
 However, the very technology of iron production was still rather primitive and it did not secure to its owner any overwhelming advantages.
 The fall of the Hittite Kingdom led to the end of this monopoly and made it possible for the iron production technology to diffuse (Grakhov 1977: 17; Brey and Tramp 1990: 82; Giorgadze 2000: 122-123; Dyakonov 2004: 400).
 One could observe a process that was similar to what is called 'adaptive radiation' in biology.
-In the first half of the 1st millennium BCE flora and fauna of those landmasses that have contacts within themselves (such contacts could be episodic; but they should be sufficient for the exchange of main bioevolutionary innovations) but lack such contacts with the ones of the other landmasses.
-For example, it seems possible to speak about such biological world-systems as North-American-Afroeurasian, South American (that had existed before South America was connected with North America), or Sahul (New-Guinea-Australian) ones (see Grinin, Markov, and Korotayev 2008; Markov and Korotayev 2008).

-the technologies of iron production and processing (yet with some significant variations connected, among other things, with different types of ores and fuels) diffused within the whole of the Middle East and most of Europe, and then throughout the whole Afroeurasian world-system (Chubarov 1991: 109, 114; Grakhov 1977: 21; Kolosovskaya and Shkunaev 1988: 211-212; Davis 2005: 61; Zlatkovskaya 1971: 47).
-Diffusion of the iron industry led to revolutionary changes in different spheres of life: one could observe a significant progress in plough agriculture (and consequently in the agrarian system as a whole); an intensive development of crafts; the transformation of barbarian societies into civilizations; the formation of new types of armies (that is, the mass ones armed with relatively cheap but effective iron weapons); the emergence of significantly more developed systems of taxation (and, hence, information collection and processing systems) that were necessary to support those armies, etc.
+In the first half of the 1st millennium BCE the technologies of iron production and processing (vet. with some significant variations connected, among other things, with different types of ores and fuels) diffused within the whole of the Middle East and most of Europe, and then throughout the whole Afroeurasian world-system (Chubarov 1991: 109, 114; Grakhov 1977: 21: Kolosovskava and Shkunaev 1988: 211-212: Davis 2005: 61; Zlatkovskava 1971: 47).
+Diffusion of the iron industry led to revolutionary changes in different spheres of life: one could observe a significant progress in plough agriculture (and consequently in the agrarian system as a whole); an intensive development of crafts; the transformation of barbarian societies into civilizations; the formation of new types of armies (that is, the mass ones armed with relatively cheap but effective iron weapons); the emergence of significantly more developed systems of taxation (and, hence, information collection and processing systems) that were necessary to support those armies.